Alek Thomas Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Padres have a 4.43 team ERA that ranks 16th among all MLB pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Padres pitchers combine to give up 21 total home runs at a clip of one per game (to rank 13th in the league).

-- Lugo gets the start for the Padres, his fourth of the season.
-He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- The right-hander's most recent appearance came on Saturday against the Milwaukee Brewers, when he went 3 2/3 innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.